-The City's intensive Graffiti Maintenance Program involves routine inspections and removal by City contractors and site specific removal in response to requests.
-This program aims to prevent recurrence of illegal Graffiti through rapid removal, thus removing recognition sought by the vandal.
+The City's intensive Graffiti Maintenance Program involves routine inspections and removal by City contractors and site-specific removal in response to requests.
+This program aims to prevent recurrence of illegal graffiti through rapid removal, thus removing recognition sought by the vandal.

 Graffiti removal is carried out on a case by case basis, depending upon the medium used and the surface it has been applied to.
-The City's contractor carries out an inspection to determine the best removal method and often carries out a small removal test first.
-The most appropriate removal method is then identified and may include hand removal or use of pressure hoses, with sensitive products or paint touch ups.
+The City's contractors carry out inspections to determine the best removal method and often will undertake a small removal test area first.
+The most appropriate removal method is then identified and may include hand removal or use of high-pressure water, with sensitive cleaning products or colour matched to paint out the graffiti.

-The City takes extra precaution in the removal of Graffiti from structures which are environmentally sensitive or of heritage significance.
-Residents are requested to notify the City if they are aware of the heritage or environmental value of a structure requiring Graffiti removal.
+The City takes extra precaution in the removal of graffiti from structures which are environmentally sensitive or of heritage significance.
+Residents are requested to notify the City if they are aware of the heritage or environmental value of a structure requiring graffiti removal.